thags/DrinksManagement/README.md

 # DrinksManagement
-A Drink Management Console Application
+A Drink Management Console Application.
+The purpose is to allow a user to select a drink and view the ingredients and instructions of a drink, all in the command line.

 - [x] When application is opened the user should be presented with a drinks category menu
 - [x] User should be able to choose any category of drink with input